 The SEIR conservatively identified two transportation-related impacts during project operation.
-One involves potential conflicts related to loading along the Lee Avenue extension, which is currently a dead end but would become a through street when the project becomes operational.
+One involves potential conflicts related to existing loading for an adjacent grocery store along the Lee Avenue extension, which is currently a dead end but would become a through street when the project becomes operational.